Christmas Plants to Grow Indoors

 Kalanchoe Blossfeldiana

 Small but mighty, Kalanchoe blossfeldiana makes up for its petite size with the sheer number of blooms.
-Each flower stem holds dozens of flowers for a captivating Christmas display.
+Each flower stem holds dozens of flowers for a captivating Christmas arrangement.
 Double-bloom varieties (shown above) remind me of bouquets of tiny roses.

 Give this flowering succulent its place in the sun, and it will give you a delightful show of color for the holidays -- and into the new year.